searchbox-io/Jest/README.md

 ### Searching Documents

-Search queries can be either JSON String or ElasticSearch QueryBuilder object.
-Jest works with default ElasticSearch queries, it simply keeps things as is.
+Search queries can be either JSON String or created by ElasticSearch SourceBuilder Jest works with default ElasticSearch queries, it simply keeps things as is.

 As JSON;